 In addition, if you already have high blood pressure:

 Your blood sugar level could be higher than normal but not high enough for a diagnosis of diabetes.
 If so, you may have a condition known as pre-diabetes.
-About 1 of every 3 U.S. adults has pre-diabetes.
+About one of every 3 U.S. adults has pre-diabetes.
 And most people with pre-diabetes are not aware of their condition.

 Take the National Diabetes Prevention Program quiz to find out if you are at risk.
 Your doctor can do a simple blood test.
 If you do have pre-diabetes, research shows that doing just two things can help you prevent or delay type 2 diabetes: